JanisE/who_is_who_in_socionics/README.md

 ### Load data from a Facebook poll

-1. Open a Facebook poll post;
+1. Open a Facebook poll post (currently only polls with at least one option with more than 10 voters (more than one scrollable page of voters) supported);
-2. expand it so you see all its options (link "X more options");
-3. click on the extension's icon;
+2. click on the extension's icon;
-4. click on the "Load" button under "Load types from a Facebook poll".
+3. click on the "Load" button under "Load types from a Facebook poll".

 This data will not affect the manual list.
 Any successful subsequent data loads will overwrite the previous one.